 - Official record of secondary school (high school) transcripts.
 All transcripts issued by schools not located in the U.S. must be sent to a third party evaluation company and have an evaluation completed.
 Applicants can use either Josef Silny & Associates, World Education Service, or another credential evaluation service that is a member of the National Association of Credential Services (NACES).

 - Test of English as a Foreign Language (TOEFL) scores (550 on the standard, 213 on the computerbased version or 77 on the internet based TOEFL).
 This test is required for all international students except those whose native language is English.

 - The following countries are exempt from the TOEFL requirement:

 - American Samoa

 - Australia

 - Bahamas

 - Barbados

 - Belize

 - Canada (note: Quebec students must take the TOEFL)

 - Dominica

 - Grenada

 - Grand Cayman

 - Guyana

 - Ireland

 - Liberia

 - New Zealand

 - Sierra Leone

 - Trinidad/Tobago

 - United Kingdom

-- SAT or ACT scores; The SAT and ACT tests the students ability to complete college based courses.
-SAT or ACT is required for all students.
-A score of at least 800 combined on critical reading and math on the SAT or a score of at least 17 composite on the ACT is required.
+- College Entrance Examination Scores (SAT and/or ACT)

+- SAT Requirements:

+- Test dates including March 2016 and beyond: Minimum of 880 (Evidence-based Writing/Reading and Math sections combined)

+- Test dates prior to March 2016: Minimum of 800 (Critical Reading and Math sections combined)

+- ACT Requirement

+- A minimum composite score of 17